MicrosoftDocs/win32/desktop-src/medfound/mfpkey-motionsearchlevelproperty.md

-﻿---
+---
-Description: 'Specifies how color information is used in motion search operations.' ms.assetid: 'a625b103-0a55-4268-a01a-6a464a56fec2'
+Description: Specifies how color information is used in motion search operations. ms.assetid: a625b103-0a55-4268-a01a-6a464a56fec2
-title: 'MFPKEY\_MOTIONSEARCHLEVEL Property'
+title: MFPKEY\_MOTIONSEARCHLEVEL Property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MFPKEY\_MOTIONSEARCHLEVEL Property